datanav/docs/technical/woocommerce-webcrm.rst

      - "string"

-Woocommerce Product to Webcrm Products
+WooCommerce Product to WebCRM Products
 --------------------------------------
-Every Woocommerce Product will be synchronized with a Webcrm Products.
+Every WooCommerce Product will be synchronized with a WebCRM Products.

-Once a link between a Woocommerce Product and a Webcrm Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Product and a WebCRM Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Product and a Webcrm Products:
+The following properties are synchronized between a WooCommerce Product and a WebCRM Products:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Product Property
+   * - WooCommerce Product Property
-     - Webcrm Products Property
+     - WebCRM Products Property
-     - Webcrm Data Type
+     - WebCRM Data Type
    * - price
      - ProductCostPrice
      - "string"